digital-asset/daml/docs/source/daml-integration-kit/index.rst

 DAML Integration Kit
 ####################

-The DAML Integration Kit is currently an :doc:`Early Access Feature in Labs status </support/status-definitions>`.
+The DAML integration kit is currently an :doc:`Early Access Feature in Labs status </support/status-definitions>`.
 It comprises the components needed to build your own :ref:`DAML Drivers <ecosystem-architecture>`.

 .. toctree::
    :hidden: